Vol. 4, Issue 4, Part A (2019)

 How to cite this article:

-Hakoueu Nzakou Blandine Flora, Aziwo Tatanja Niba, Bayemi Pougueu Henri Dieudonné, Isabelle Leinyuy Nyuysemo and Tchoumboué Joseph.
+Hakoueu Nzakou Blandine Flora, Aziwo Tatanja Niba, Bayemi Pougueu Henri Dieudonné, Isabelle Leinyuy Nyuysemo, Tchoumboué Joseph.
 Factors affecting reproductive performance of crossbred dairy cattle at the Bambui regional centre of the institute of agricultural research for development Cameroon.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(4): 27-35.
+Int J Vet Sci Anim Husbandry 2019;4(4):27-35.